 The AGD PACE program must be administered by the PACE Council.
-This council must be composed of nine members of the AGD, appointed by the AGD's president.
+This council is composed of eighteen members of the AGD, appointed by the AGD's president.
 Each member must be appointed for staggered three-year terms, and each may serve a maximum of two full terms on the Council.

 The PACE Council must be responsible for overall administration of the AGD PACE program and for recommending alterations in the policies governing the program.
-The Council must evaluate and take action on all applications for AGD PACE.
+The Council must evaluate and act on all applications for AGD PACE.
 The Council must be responsible for hearing appeals of all such action.

 The PACE Council shall review and determine action on pending applications at least four times per year.
-Application deadlines shall be regularized and published pm the AGD website at least two times per year.
+Application deadlines shall be regularized and published on the AGD website at least two times per year.